Human Sciences Committees and Councils

 - Committee members must be tenured.

 - Committee members serve a one year term and can be reappointed.

 - The chairperson of the committee will be designated by the Executive Associate Dean each year, preferably someone who has served on the committee for at least one year previously.

 - The chairperson coordinates teaching evaluations and submits a summary report of the committee’s activity to the Executive Associate Dean before the end of the academic year.

-- As soon as possible after the fall and spring semesters begin, the chair of the Teaching Effectiveness Committee sends out an invitation for class evaluations.
+- As soon as possible after the fall and spring semesters begin, the Chairperson of the Teaching Effectiveness Committee sends out an invitation for class evaluations.

 - Once a list of faculty wishing to be evaluated is compiled, committee members schedule classes to attend, with the likelihood of four or more evaluations in the academic year.
 Committee members should avoid observing individuals in their own department if possible.

 - Any faculty member may request evaluation.